Selenium 4 is in Alpha: What every QA must know?

 W3C WebDriver Standardization

-First of all, Selenium 4 WebDriver will be completely W3C Standardized.
+First of all, Selenium 4 WebDriver is completely W3C Standardized.
 The WebDriver API has grown to be relevant outside of Selenium and has been used in multiple tools for automation.
 For example, such mobile testing tools as Appium and iOS Driver heavily rely on it.
 The W3C standard will also encourage the compatibility across different software implementations of the WebDriver API.

 A test in Selenium 3.x communicates with the browser at End node through the JSON wire protocol at the local end.
 This approach requires encoding and decoding of API.